DocNow/docnow-ansible/README.md

 ## Purpose

 The goal of this repository is to set up [docnow/docnow](https://github.com/docnow/docnow) tool.
-You will need install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and clone this repository with with the command below:
+You will need to install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and clone this repository with the command below:

 ```bash
 git clone https://github.com/docnow/docnow-ansible.git